AnnieCRY/robot_3081/iteration3/src/mainpage.md

 # Mainpage
 # Overview
 This is a Braitenberg Vehicles simulator.
-The robots simulate Braitenberg vehicles which sense light and food in arena.(resource: https://en.wikipedia.org/wiki/Braitenberg_vehicle)
+The robots simulate Braitenberg vehicles which sense light and food in arena.(resource: https://en.wikipedia.org/wiki/Braitenberg_vehicle).
+These Complex robotic behaviours can be achieved by simple control simple sensor-motor connections.
 There are four kinds of vehicle patterns: Coward, Love, Explore and Aggressive.

+Coward pattern is implemented with positive, direct sensor-motor connections, meaning the reading from the right sensor impacts the velocity of the right wheel, and the left sensor impacts the left wheel.
+A positive connection means that the signal and velocity are positively correlated.
+Likewise, exploration is implemented with negative, crossed sensor-motor connections; Aggression is implemented with positive, crossed sensor-motor connections; Love is implemented with negative, direct sensor-motor connections.

 In the stimulation, robots exhibit “coward” or "explore" towards light.
 All the robots exhibit “aggressive” towards food.
 The robots have four status-not hungry, hungry, really hungry and starve.
 When the simulation starts and after a robot consuming food, the robot is not hungry.
 When the robot is not hungry, it moves according to light sensors.
 When the robot is hungry, it moves according to either food sensor or light sensor, depending on which reading is larger.
 In other words, it reacts to the closer stimuli.
 When the robot gets really hungry, it ignores the light and go aggressively towards food.
 The simulation terminates when any of the robots starve.
 A special case is that when there is no food in the simulation.
 The robot will never be hungry and the simulation can be stopped only by user input.
 The food are immobile stimuli.
 All the other entities can pass through food.
 The light are mobile stimuli.
 They can pass through everything except another light and the wall.
 We need to handle collision between stimuli itself and between stimuli and the wall.